 Aquaponics Vegetable Garden

 To greatly reduce transport mileage and provide in our own needs, it was decided early 2019 to build Alladale’s own aquaponics vegetable garden.
 In collaboration with Community Interest Company (CIC) Gro for Good, construction started in June 2019 by clearing a reasonably flat area, roughly 1 acre in size.
-In October, the three main greenhouses were erect, which will house the fish, vegetables, and herbs.
+In October, the three main greenhouses were erect, which now house the fish, vegetables, and herbs.

 The aquaponics growth system has been chosen, because it is widely acknowledged that horticulture is an industry of increasing costs and diminishing returns where landscapes, both large and small, require constant chemical fertilisation.
 The fertilisers are derived of course from dwindling and polluting fossil fuels.